 This relates to the requirements where data must be stored in a specific location for regulatory reasons.
 This might be due to health/legal confidentiality matters, tax reasons and so on.

-How to ensure sovereignty compliance in the cloud
+How to ensure data sovereignty compliance in the cloud

 Organizations need a policy that covers the existing state of its data obligations and can be expanded to cover future data usage as cloud adoption grows.